rwilliams/jrubywiki/CallingJavaFromJRuby.md

 You can subclass (i.e. extend) a Java class and then use the JRuby class whenever Java expects the superclass.

 ==== Gotchas ====
 If you have a class name ambiguity between Java and Ruby, the class name will reference the Ruby construct within the Ruby code.
-For instance, if you import <tt>java.lang.Thread</tt> and then write <tt>JThread < Thread</tt>, <tt>JThread</tt> will in fact inherit the Ruby <tt>Thread</tt> object, not the Java <tt>Thread</tt>.
+For instance, if you import `java.lang.Thread` and then write `JThread < Thread`, `JThread` will in fact inherit the Ruby `Thread` object, not the Java `Thread`.
 The solution is to use the full Java Class name, such as:
  JThread < java.lang.Thread

 === Interfaces ===